microsoft/BuildTourHack/stories/2/211_Centennial.md

 ## Task: Add Desktop Bridge support in Visual Studio

-#### Step 1: Open the existing Knowzy Win32 Solution with Visual Studio 2017
+#### Step 1: Open the existing Knowzy Win32 solution with Visual Studio 2017

 We will be converting an existing WPF application from Win32 to UWP.
 To get started, use Visual Studio 2017 to open **Microsoft.Knowzy.WPF.sln** in the **src\Knowzy_Engineering_Win32App** folder.